 That said, you can draw on several strategies for minimizing the overall time commitment:

-• Apply to accelerated undergraduate or graduate programs in psychology or counseling.
-You can also use your existing degree(s) to obtain advanced standing as a transfer or degree completion student.
+Apply to an accelerated undergraduate or an accelerated graduate programs in counseling or psychology.
+You can also use your existing degree(s) to obtain advanced standing as a transfer or degree completion student. -

 With a bachelor's degree, you may qualify for a paid position that will accrue hours toward your supervised experience requirements.
 You can then pursue an online master's or doctoral degree while you work.